CAPRA Accreditation Process

 Your agency will be required to provide NRPA with descriptions of how your agency is meeting each standard along with evidence of compliance documentation in the form of a self-assessment report.
-NRPA will provide you with a mentor to assist your agency through this process guided by a self-assessment template.
+NRPA will provide you with a mentor to assist your agency through this process.
 If your agency is a military agency, your agency’s self-assessment will be guided by the Military Self-Assessment Report Template.
 The self-assessment is due 10 weeks prior to your onsite visit.

-If your self-assessment is approved you will be granted a site visit.
-During this onsite visit a group of NRPA assigned visitors will inspect your agency's facilities and evaluate all documentation you provided in depth to determine whether or not you have met or exceeded the required standards.
-This visit typically takes three days and will be scheduled from March to June of the year of your hearing.
+If your self-assessment is approved you will be granted an onsite or virtual visit.
+During this visit a group of NRPA assigned visitors will inspect your agency's facilities (if they visit you onsite) and evaluate all documentation you provided in depth to determine whether or not you have met the required standards.
+This onsite visit typically takes three days (virtual takes five days) and will be scheduled from March to June of the year of your hearing.

-Successful completion of the previous steps may qualify your agency to participate in the annual CAPRA hearing during the NRPA Annual Conference taking place each fall.
+Successful completion of the previous steps may qualify your agency to participate in the annual CAPRA in-person or virtual hearing during the NRPA Annual Conference taking place each fall.
 During this hearing a decision will be made regarding your accreditation status.